 This style is available in some learning-oriented stores and therapy catalogs both online and in the mail.
 The Therapy Shoppe calls theirs the “Grotto Grip” and there are copycats that are a bit softer but also incorporate the “wings” and a trough for third digit placement.
 If you have an OTR at school, they may have one available or be able to help you find one of these grips if they think it is time to consider using it.
 Because it requires the use of finger muscles that might be initially very weak, I recommend short periods of use that increase gradually.
 Forcing large amounts of writing all at once when they cannot fall back on their compensatory finger patterns creates the risk of developing total resistance in a child.
 I think the shape reminds me of a cobra’s head.
 Lots of little boys find that using a pencil grip in the shape of a potentially deadly animal is a very appealing concept.
 Sometimes you just have to spin things the right way to appeal to your audience!

-Think your child needs a better pencil, not a grip?
+Think your child needs a better pencil, not a better pencil grip?
 Take a look at Great Mechanical Pencils Can Improve Your Child’s Handwriting Skills if they are over 5 and have a tripod or quadruped grasp.
 And don’t forget erasers: Problems With Handwriting?
 You Need The Best Eraser will help you outfit your child with tools that make writing more successful.